 Despite the Code now being over 30 years old, aggressive marketing practices from the formula milk industry continue to be reported (as highlighted by the recent Save the Children report and ongoing work of groups such as IBFAN).
 Such practices can influence a mother’s decision not to breastfeed, with the subsequent impact on child health.

-UNICEF UK has recently published A guide for health workers to working within the International Code of Marketing of Breastmilk Substitutes.
-This comprehensive guide provides health professionals with guidance on all the forms of professional interactions with the formula milk industry from using their materials to attendance at study days to accepting accepting money in the form of grants or research funding.
-Click here to download.
+Unicef UK’s Guide for health workers to working within the International Code of Marketing of Breastmilk Substitutes provides health professionals with guidance on all the forms of professional interactions with the formula milk industry from using their materials to attendance at study days to accepting accepting money in the form of grants or research funding.